 Covid 19 Update (8/5/21):

-Our club lapidary shop has been closed due to the virus but is nearing a re-opening with a temporarily limited capacity of only 2 hosts + 2 guests per shift and enhanced hygiene procedures.
+Our club lapidary shop is running smoothly and safely with a temporarily limited capacity of only 2 hosts + 2 guests per shift and enhanced hygiene procedures.
 Masks are still required for all shop attendees, and most shifts are requiring vaccination.
 Check in with shop hosts for details about specific shifts.
 We do accept rough rock from both members and the public for slab cutting at our normal rates.
 Please email us to arrange rock drop off for slab cutting.

 The club holds regular meetings on the 2nd Tuesday and 4th Monday of each month at 7:00PM.
 Meetings are held in the basement of the Gresham United Methodist Church at 620 NW 8th St, at the corner of NW 8th St and Norman Ave.
 If you’d like to join the club, please attend a meeting to register.
 Guests and prospective members are always welcome.
 Our 2nd Tuesday meetings are our monthly business meetings where we discuss and vote on club matters, while our 4th Monday meeting are our social meetings where we have a presentation, demonstration, or some other activity.
 Every meeting also includes time for member rock sharing to display and speak about their latest finds or lapidary pieces, as well as time for socializing.

 Mailing address: Mt Hood Rock Club, PO Box 1256,